 There are also some natural products that have demonstrated skin-healing properties that are not necessarily the best choice for acne care.

-- Honey, especially Manuka honey, is a great antiseptic.
-It fights nearly every imaginable kind of bacterial infection of the skin, except acne.
+Honey, especially Manuka honey, is a great antiseptic.
+It fights nearly every imaginable kind8 of bacterial infection of the skin, except acne.
 If you have other skin infections, however, a honey mask is a great way to treat them.

 And there are other natural products that are always a bad idea for acne.

 Whichever natural product you choose, it is always a good idea to test a tiny dot of the lotion or gel on your arm before apply a large amount to your face.
-Almost any herb causes an allergic reaction in someone, and you don’t want to add allergic irritation to acne.
+Almost any herb can cause an allergic reaction9 in someone, and you don’t want to add allergic irritation to acne.

 Our personal preference?
 We recommend the acne treatment system that most often works, Exposed Skin Care.

 Sutaria A.H., Schlessinger J. Acne Vulgaris.
 StatPearls.
 2019.

 Tan A.U., Schlosser B.J., Paller A.S.
 A review of diagnosis and treatment of acne in adult female patients.
 International Journal of Women’s Dermatology.
 2017;4(2):56-71.